TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 - You can stop it in any time without loosing the progress
 - It works for all companies

-In my tests the speed of such approach was only 40% slower than a  standard **DELETE FROM** command and it can be executed without blocking users even for a highly used WMS tables in the middle of the day.
+In my tests the speed of such approach was only 40% slower than a  standard **DELETE FROM** command and it can be executed without blocking users even for highly used WMS tables in the middle of the day.

-The overall performance depends from many factors(number of indexes/hardware/etc..) but on average it may be 30-40 seconds per 100K records.
+The overall performance depends on many factors(number of indexes/hardware/etc..) but on average it may be 30-40 seconds per 100K records.

 ## User interface to control a cleanup procedure

 Let's discuss the typical requirements for a cleanup procedure.

-Cleanup consist of several tasks, and we need to specify a cleanup period for each task.
+Cleanup consists of several tasks, and we need to specify a cleanup period for each task.
 Also it is nice to have some statistics about the last run duration and the number of deleted records.

 To control all this I created a "Cleanup settings" form.